-The generally permitted term for temporary import is two years.
-Some statutory requirements should be met in order to be eligible for exemption from customs duties.
+The generally permitted term for temporary import is only two years.
+There are some statutory requirements that should be met to be eligible for exemption from customs duties.
 In particular, temporarily imported goods may not be sold or otherwise transferred to any third party.
-The customs authorities could also request security for import customs payments (most likely a bank guarantee or cash deposit) from the importer of record before applying the temporary import regime.
+The customs authorities can also request security for import customs payments (most likely a bank guarantee or cash deposit) from the importer of record before applying the temporary import regime.

-The maximum term for the storage of imported goods at a bonded warehouse is three years, with an option to extend this term with the permission of the customs authorities.
-Goods with a shorter useful life and/or sale terms must be assigned to other customs regimes and shipped from such bonded warehouses at least 180 days prior to the expiration of such term (except for products subject to accelerated deterioration with respect to which the term for storage at a bonded warehouse could be reduced).
+The maximum term for the storage of imported goods at a bonded warehouse is three years, with an option to extend this term with the permission of customs.
+Goods with a shorter useful life and/or sale term must be assigned to other customs regimes and shipped from such bonded warehouses at least 180 days prior to the expiration of such term (except for products subject to accelerated deterioration with respect to which the term for storage at a bonded warehouse could be reduced).

-The importer of record or other interested parties having placed imported goods in a bonded warehouse can sell or otherwise transfer them to third parties, with preservation of the same customs status and with the prior consent of the customs authorities, followed by a legal substitution of the importer of record by the third party that acquired these goods.
-Please note, however, that such a sale or transfer might be subject to local Russian taxation, since apart from the special customs regime a bonded warehouse is no different from any other warehouse located in Russian territory.
+The importer of record or other interested parties having placed imported goods in a bonded warehouse can sell or otherwise transfer them to third parties with the preservation of the same customs status and with the prior consent of the customs authorities, which is followed by the legal substitution of the importer of record by the third party that acquired these goods.
+Please note, however, that such sale or transfer might be subject to local Russian taxation because, apart from the special customs regime, a bonded warehouse is no different to any other warehouse located in Russian territory.

-Goods placed in a bonded warehouse can be further exported, placed under another customs regime, including importation for internal (home) consumption.
-When sold to Russian customers for free circulation on the local market, such goods should be declared for the “internal consumption” customs regime subject to payment of the relevant import customs duties and taxes.
+Goods placed in a bonded warehouse can be further exported and placed under another customs regime, including importation for internal (home) consumption.
+When sold to Russian customers for free circulation on the local market, such goods should be declared for the internal consumption customs regime with payment of the relevant import customs duties and taxes.

 Security for payment of customs duties and taxes is usually required before the goods are placed under the customs transit procedure.
 However, TIR carnets are still accepted by Russian customs as an exemption from the obligation to provide such security.
 Notably, the use of TIR carnets was allowed until 28 February 2015 and then renewed on 22 January 2016.